 - Globally, the cloud computing market will surpass $1 trillion by 2028.

-- Microsoft Azure and Amazon Web Services are the leading cloud storage providers, with over 73% of organizations using them.
+- Microsoft Azure and Amazon Web Services are the leading cloud storage providers, with over 73% of organisations using them.

 - Just 36% of contact centres currently use any form of cloud technology, including software as a service (Saas), hosted, hybrid, and private cloud.